luizmugnaini/presheaf/STYLE_GUIDE.md

 # Regarding `auto`

 Don't do `auto`, simple as that.
 Why?
-- Many may argue that it improves refactoring, but the fact is that if your return type changed, the behaviour of the object changed and you should probably change the code anyway.
+- Many may argue that it improves refactoring, but the fact is: If your return type changed, the behaviour of the object changed - and you should probably change the code anyway.
 So no refactoring improvement is gained by using `auto` - in fact, it makes it worse to refactor by obscuring the type.
 - No one has the obligation to use an LSP just because you use.